Family: Daisy & Dandelion [Asteraceae]

 Common Knapweed (Centaurea nigra) Photo: © RWD

-Lesser Knapweed (Centaurea nemoralis) Photo: © RWD
+Lesser Knapweed (Centaurea nemoralis) (now known as Chalk Knapweed (Centaurea debeauxii)) Photo: © RWD

 Hybrid Knapweed (Centaurea × gerstlaueri) Photo: © RWD